mabbamOG/ELAB_SYSCALL_2015-2016/README.md

-# Elaborato Operating Systems @UNIVR - Unix Syscalls with C
+# Elaborato Operating Systems @UNIVR - Unix Syscalls with C :fire::fire::thumbsup:
 This is the project required for the Univr O.S. programming course i've taken.

 ## RUNNING and COMPILATION